kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 #### Common Error with `functions.php`

-If you have space after the closign `?>` php tag you will get an error.
+If you have space after the closing `?>` php tag you will get an error.
 Open `functions.php` and add space after the closing `?>` php tag.

 Refresh WordPress site in browser.
 Do you see an error?